-- approximately \$2.2 million to complete the buildout of and make certain upgrades to our manufacturing and research facilities; - approximately \$2.0 million to satisfy certain outstanding liabilities and indebtedness; and - the remainder for working capital and other general corporate purposes, including the additional costs associated with being a public company.
+- approximately \$ million to repay indebtedness; - approximately \$ million to complete the buildout of and make certain upgrades to our manufacturing and research facilities; - approximately \$ million to satisfy certain outstanding liabilities; and - the remainder for working capital and other general corporate purposes, including the additional costs associated with being a public company.

 We may also use a portion of the remaining net proceeds and our existing cash and cash equivalents to in-license, acquire, or invest in complementary businesses, technologies, products or assets.
-Although we may use a portion of the remaining net proceeds of this offering for acquisitions, we do not have any current agreements, commitments or understandings for any specific acquisitions or any specific targets in connection with which we intend to use a portion of the net proceeds from this offering.
+We do not have any current agreements, commitments or understandings for any specific acquisitions or any specific targets in connection with which we intend to use a portion of the net proceeds from this offering.

-See "Use of Proceeds" on page 64 of this prospectus for additional information.
+See "Use of Proceeds" on page 63 of this prospectus for additional information.